 Step 1: Swipe down from the home screen to open the app drawer.

-Step 2: Tap More (it looks like three vertical dots) on the right of the search bar.
-Then tap Preferences.
+Step 2: Choose More (it looks like three vertical dots) on the right of the search bar.
+Then choose Preferences.

-Step 3: You can now tap the toggle switch next to options in order to switch them on or off.
+Step 3: You can now select the toggle switch next to options in order to switch them on or off.
 These include Shortcuts, People, Settings, and Pixel Tips.

 One other cool notification-related Android 12 feature is the ability to view your Notification History.
 Here's what you do.

 Step 1: Go to Settings > Notifications.
-Then tap Notification History.
+Then select Notification history.

 Step 2: Once in Schedules, tap Gaming so that it turns on.
 Next, tap the Settings icon next to it.